 We can see many Karate full contact tournaments but very small percentage that end up knocked out, in the hospital, or accidental death.
 Yet we hear occasional street fights that ended death due to a single punch.

 Many Boxers and Martial Artists spend a lot of time in their training honing a technique that will maximize that force, and overcome the limitation of gloves, protection gear etc, to deliver maximum punch.
+So to the average person trying to learn Pure Krav Maga there has to be some basis for a merit in learning how to punch or kick quickly.
+Otherwise perhaps they should spend their lifetime honing the competitive approach to increase force.

 When a boxer knocks someone out, yes, it is because they cause their opponent’s head to accelerate rapidly.
 The opponent’s head decelerates rapidly because it is attached to shoulders by a neck.